 - Interactive report: Don’t shy away from dedicating a page on your website to an interactive annual report.
 Your audience could click through slides, expand graphs for more information, or hover over GIFs and videos to play them, making for an immersive experience.

 If you take the approach of using multiple methods, consider who the audience is for each type.
 For less engaged supporters, condensed versions of your annual report are appropriate, while your institutional funders will be interested in a more comprehensive report.

 6 Nonprofit Annual Report Best Practices

 Now that you know what to include in your annual report and your options for how it will look, you’re likely ready to dive into the nitty-gritty of creating your own.
 Put your best foot forward by leveraging these six best practices!

 1. Create a plan for your nonprofit annual report.

-First, every successful nonprofit annual report has a clear purpose and audience that your organization needs to determine.
+First, every successful nonprofit annual report has a clear purpose and audience your organization needs to determine.

-It’s likely that your audience will be your supporters as well as prospective major donors, corporate sponsors, and foundations.
+It’s likely that your audience will be your current supporters as well as prospective major donors, corporate sponsors, and foundations.
 At its core, your annual report should persuade your audience to support your cause, but you might have smaller objectives (i.e., highlighting a new project or attracting more local sponsors) specific to your nonprofit’s goals.